What to Do in San Francisco in 3 Days

-Planning a last minute Bay Area getaway?
-As 100% locals, Dylan’s Tours wants to help you discover what to do in San Francisco in 3 days!
+Planning a last-minute Bay Area getaway?
+This 3-Day San Francisco Guide will help you discover what to do in the city these next few days!

 WHAT TO DO IN SAN FRANCISCO IN 3 DAYS

-Day 1: WHAT TO DO ON YOUR FIRST DAY IN SAN FRANCISCO
+DAY 1: WHAT TO DO ON YOUR FIRST DAY IN SAN FRANCISCO

-That’s right, the San Francisco International Airport is not actually IN San Francisco.
+That’s right—the San Francisco International Airport is not actually IN San Francisco.

-Once you’re in San Francisco you’ll need to check into your hotel.
+Once you’re in San Francisco, you’ll need to check into your hotel.

-We are big fans of the industrial-chic San Francisco themed aesthetic of Pier 2620 Hotel.
+We are big fans of the industrial-chic San Francisco aesthetic of Pier 2620 Hotel.
 In fact, the rooms at Pier 2620 might make you think you’re actually staying in a cute local Airbnb!

 SAN FRANCISCO VACATION PLANNER TIP: If you’re flying in early, most hotels will try to accommodate an early check-in.
 But, sometimes they just don’t have any rooms available until the current occupants check out.
 To ensure an early check-in, make your room reservation for the day before you arrive.

-Most travelers to San Francisco usually arrive after most of the San Francisco day tours have departed, so plan to take it easy on your first day in San Francisco.
+Most travelers to San Francisco usually arrive after most of the San Francisco day tours have departed.
+So, plan to take it easy on your first day in San Francisco.

 A fun way of getting to know San Francisco is with a leisurely bike ride along the waterfront on a San Francisco e-bike rental.